Thirty five young international dance and performance

-An exploration on abandonment, inspired by the mythical mother-daughter relationship in the Greek tragedy of Elektra.
-How does the symbiotic and unequal relationship between a mother and a child constitute itself in two moving bodies?
+The Fall is an exploration on abandonment, inspired by the Greek tragedy of Elektra.
+How does the symbiotic relationship between a mother and a child constitute itself in two moving bodies?
 What is the shock of the first departure?
 How to be alone?
 Is there a way, other than revenge, for the child to emancipate herself from victimhood?
-Or is becoming guilty inescapably part of growing up?
+Or is guilt part of growing up?

-The Fall asks questions about guilt and innocence, referencing Camus’ novel with the same title.
+The Fall asks questions about guilt and innocence.
 Where does a mother’s responsibility end, and that of the child begin?
 At the same time the piece confronts an audience with the boundaries of its empathy.
 What pain is “justified”, and when does pain need to be ironized in order to be watcheable?